 Starting in 2017, Griffon executed a series of transactions to increase shareholder value and reshape the company’s portfolio to focus and strengthen its core business.
 In October 2017, Griffon acquired the ClosetMaid home storage and organization business, and later combined it with AMES to unlock additional value though complementary customers, warehousing and distribution, manufacturing, and sourcing capabilities.

 In November 2017, Griffon announced the sale of Clopay Plastics.
 This transaction, completed in February 2018, marked Griffon’s exit from specialty plastics, provided immediate liquidity to the company, and improved the company’s cash flow conversion.

-Griffon closed a number of smaller acquisitions in 2017 and 2018 to strengthen The AMES Companies worldwide.
-In the UK, Griffon acquired La Hacienda, an outdoor living brand of unique heating and garden décor products, and Kelkay, a manufacturer and distributor of decorative outdoor landscaping, in April 2017 and February 2018, respectively.
+Griffon closed a number of smaller acquisitions from 2017 through 2019 to strengthen The AMES Companies worldwide.
+In the UK, Griffon acquired La Hacienda, an outdoor living brand of unique heating and garden décor products, Kelkay, a manufacturer and distributor of decorative outdoor landscaping, and Apta, an innovative supplier of garden pottery, in April 2017, February 2018, and December 2019, respectively.
 These acquisitions established a platform for AMES growth in the UK market, providing channels to leading garden centers, retailers, and grocers in the UK and Ireland.

 In Australia, Griffon started 2017 announcing it had acquired Hills Home Living, the iconic brand of clotheslines and home products, from Hills Limited.
 Later that year, Griffon acquired Tuscan Path, a provider of pots, planters, pavers, decorative stone, and garden décor products.
 Both of these businesses expanded AMES’ offerings in the Australasia market.